jpgrana/bayesian-approach-predicting-well-production/readme.md

 ![GitHub Logo](/images/reservoir_violinplot.png)

 The part-pooled model assumes that the intercepts themselves come from a common distribution whereas the un-pooled model assumes they have independent distributions.
 The pooled model is likely to under-fit the data whereas the un-pooled model is likely to over-fit.
 The part-pooled model represents a compromise between the two extremes.
 This is especially helpful when one of the zones has fewer wells, so we can utilize the common distribution of all zones to "fill-in" missing information.
 This borrowing of information leads to "shrinkage" of the uncertainty of the part-pooled intercepts relative to the un-pooled intercepts.
-In this case, the part-pooled model reduces the test RMSE by about 20 bbl/day and is the preferred model.
+In this case, the part-pooled model reduces the test RMSE by about 20 bbl and is the preferred model.

 ![GitHub Logo](/images/b0_dist_reservoir_rm.png)